Environment Configuration

 ANTHROPIC_API_KEY | Official Anthropic |

-Example configuration in .env
+Example configuration in .env file:

 # For Open Router (recommended, provides access to multiple models)